nicfel/AIM-Tutorial/README.md

 {% cite Mueller348391 --file AIM-Tutorial/master-refs.bib %}

-In this tutorial, we wil infer the species history of 5 different anophoeles mosquitos species by using AIM, which is short for *Approximate Isolation with Migration*.
+In this tutorial, we wil infer the species history of 5 different anopheles mosquitos species by using AIM, which is short for *Approximate Isolation with Migration*.
 AIM is part of the StarBeast2 package.
-This model can be used when we want to jointly infer the species histories for multiple loci and gene flow between extant and ancestral species
+This model can be used when we want to jointly infer the species histories for multiple loci and gene flow between extant and ancestral species.

 The aim is to: